geotools/geotools/docs/user/tutorial/advanced/abstractdatastore.rst

 * PropertyDatastore.getFeatureSource( typeName );

-By default the implementations returned are based simply on FeatureReader and FeatureWriter.
+By default the implementations returned are based on FeatureReader and FeatureWriter.
 Override this method to return your own subclasses that are tuned for your data format.

 FeatureStore Optimisation